Bionus/imgbrd-grabber/docs/docs/filename.md

 Example: `%token:option1=value1,option2%`

+!!! note

+    Since the comma is used to delimitate options, you need to escape it with `^` if you want to use it in the value, otherwise it'll be considered as the next option.

+    Example: `%tags:separator=^,%` will use `,` as separator.

 ### Common options
 #### Max length (int)
 If the contents of the token is longer than this value, it will be cut.